cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 _Hint: In the following sections we will provide you yaml-snippets of the Statefulset specification.
 Just substitute the place holders `<...>` by proper values !_

-- Specify a **Statefulset** for the Postgres Database Pod with name `ads-db` with proper labels and selector for component and module.
+- Specify a **Statefulset** for the Postgres Database Pod with name `ads-db-statefulset` with proper labels and selector for component and module.

 ```
 ---